Joan E. Hughes

 Dr. Hughes' research and teaching focuses on teacher learning and technology integration in preservice and inservice contexts.
 Her current work examines content-based approaches to educational technology instruction and inquiry approaches to professional learning.
 Nested within these strands, she also focuses attention on issues related to technology leadership and the use of video-based hypermedia materials in teacher education.
 She currently is conducting longitudinal research focused on preservice teacher preparation programs that require laptop computing.
 She also recently completed several middle school school case studies of content-focused technology integration.

 Russell, G. S.* & Hughes, J.E.
-(In Press/Pub Date: Spring 2013.) iTeach and iLearn with iPads in secondary English language arts.
+(2014.) iTeach and iLearn with iPads in secondary English language arts.
 In C. Miller & A. Doering (Eds.)
-The new landscape of mobile learning: Re-designing education in an app-based world.
+The new landscape of mobile learning: Re-designing education in an app-based world (pp. 292-307).
 New York: Routledge.

 Hughes, J. E. (2013.)
 Indicators of future teachers’ technology integration in the PK-12 classroom: Trends from a laptop-infused teacher education program.
 Journal of Educational Computing Research, 48(4), 493-518.